kalasjocke/hyp/README.md

 ```

-The `json` variable will now contain some freshly squeezed json ready for sending back to the client:
+The `json` variable will now contain some freshly squeezed JSON ready for sending back to the client:

 ```json
 {
     "posts": [
         {